A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Introduction

-We present some important theoretical properties of our estimators in Sections \ref{sm_sec3.1} and \ref{sm_sec3.2} (detailed proofs are deferred to the appendices), such as, consistency and asymptotic normality of our estimators, asymptotic positive definiteness of our covariance matrix estimator and the influence function analysis of our functionals.
+We present some important theoretical properties of our estimators in Sections \ref{sm_sec3.1} and \ref{sm_sec3.2}, such as, consistency and asymptotic normality of our estimators, asymptotic positive definiteness of our covariance matrix estimator and the influence function analysis of our functionals.
 Asymptotic relative efficiencies of our estimators (component means, variances and correlation estimators) and the explicit forms of the influence functions of our functionals are derived under the assumption of normality.
-In this scenario, we observed the superiority of SMDPDEs over the ordinary MDPDEs in terms of asymptotic efficiency, especially for the location and scale estimators; in case of the correlation also the SMDPDEs are, at the least, competitive with the ordinary MDPDEs.
-A simulation study is conducted to compare the sequential method with the (non-robust) maximum likelihood method and (robust) ordinary minimum DPD method and some non-parametric methods including minimum covariance determinant (MCD) and minimum volume ellipsoid (MVE) algorithms (and others) which also suggest the possible superiority of the sequential method in terms of bias and mean squared error.
-Obtaining numerical solutions (with small to moderate computing effort) for the estimates is guaranteed under the sequential approach.
+In this scenario, we observed the superiority of CMDPDEs over the ordinary MDPDEs in terms of asymptotic efficiency, especially for the location and scale estimators; in case of the correlation also the CMDPDEs are, at the least, competitive with the ordinary MDPDEs.
+A simulation study is conducted to compare the componentwise method with the (non-robust) maximum likelihood method and (robust) ordinary minimum DPD method and some non-parametric methods including MCD and MVE algorithms (and others) which also suggest the possible superiority of the componentwise method in terms of bias and mean squared error.
+Obtaining numerical solutions (with small to moderate computing effort) for the estimates is guaranteed under the componentwise approach.
 Finding the ordinary MDPDE (the simultaneous minimizer) may, on the other hand, be an uphill task, particularly under growing dimensions and larger tuning parameter $\beta$; one will occasionally come across a situation, more common in small sample sizes (relative to dimensions), where practically none of the root solving techniques will be able to find numerical solutions for the simultaneous minimization problem.

-Importantly, since our newly proposed algorithm is componentwise (sequential), it can also be applied to high dimensional set-ups $(n\ll p)$ for analyzing massive datasets.
-However, to deal with sparsity, a crucial assumption in high dimensional literature, appropriate thresholding or regularization tools are needed to be incorporated, which we will consider in a sequel to the present work.
+Importantly, since our newly proposed algorithm is componentwise, it can also be applied to high dimensional set-ups $(n\ll p)$ for analyzing massive datasets.
+However, to deal with sparsity, a crucial assumption in high dimensional literature, appropriate thresholding or regularization tools are needed to be incorporated on which we will work in future.

 In summary, the following positive points stand out among the benefits of our new proposal.